mustafacansevinc/highly-available-elasticsearch/README.md

 kubectl -n elastic-system logs -f statefulset.apps/elastic-operator
 ```

-Create elasticsearch & kibana deployments v7.16.1 by building with kustomize and then deploy them.
+Create elasticsearch & kibana deployments v7.16.1 by building with kustomize.
+And then deploy them.

 ```bash
 kustomize build k8s -o k8s.yaml
 kubectl apply -f k8s.yaml
 ```

-Watch until the pods are ready and then check status of cluster.
-This may take a couple of minutes.
+Watch until the pods are ready and then check the status of the cluster.
+It may take a couple of minutes.

 ```bash
 watch kubectl get pods -n elastic-ha